Skip to main content

 1. Isolated Security Branches

 We constructed a CI/CD job template specifically for security hotfixes.
-When triggered, the pipeline creates an isolated security-hotfix/SA-CORE branch from the current production tag, deliberately bypassing any active, unmerged feature work in the main branch.
-This guarantees we only deploy the security fix, not half-finished work.
+When triggered, the pipeline creates an isolated security-hotfix/SA-CORE branch from the current production tag.

 2. Automated Composer Resolution

-The pipeline executes a targeted composer update "drupal/core-*" strictly with the --with-dependencies flag, but strictly constrained by our platform PHP versions (e.g., locking to PHP 8.2).
-It commits both composer.json and composer.lock.
+The pipeline executes a targeted update strictly constrained by our platform PHP versions.

 3. Immediate Visual Diffing

-Need an Enterprise Drupal Architect who secures your infrastructure?
-View my case studies at victorjimenezdev.github.io or let's connect on LinkedIn.
+Need an Enterprise Drupal Architect who specializes in high-security rapid response?
+View my Open Source work on Project Context Connector or connect with me on LinkedIn.